 If you are looking for an easy and new white rice recipe for your quick dinner, then this Middle Eastern dill rice is created for you.
-This protein-rich dill rice is made with fava beans or sweet peas, basmati rice, and more importantly, dill.
+This nutritious dish is made with fava beans or sweet peas, basmati rice, and, more importantly, dill.

 Dill is an excellent, nutritious, and versatile herb used in various dishes globally.
 This unique herb and basmati rice are a great pair to make a bowl of amazing and simple dill rice for your main course.
 Basmati rice is the best option to make your dish fluffier and lighter.

 This spicy lamb pizza has the inspiration from Middle Eastern countries, packed with ground lamb, onions, diced tomatoes, spices, and garnished with parsley or fresh mint, pickled red onions, or crushed red pepper flakes to make a gorgeous look.